CVCC Academic And Instruction

 top of page | Policy Manual Table of Contents

-The Chief Academic Officer or designee will ensure appropriate procedures and guidelines exist for the granting and recording of academic credit.
+The Chief Academic Officer or designee will ensure appropriate procedures and guidelines exist for the granting and recording of academic credit in accordance with 1D SBCCC 400.1

 CVCC shall award credit for all curriculum courses completed at CVCC with a final grade of D or higher.

 Additionally, credit may be awarded as a result of the following processes.
-Credits awarded through these processes shall not exceed sixty-five (65) percent of the total credit hours required for graduation in a student’s program of study.
+Credits awarded through these processes shall not exceed seventy-five (75) percent of the total credit hours required for graduation in a student’s program of study.

 Transfer credits, credits granted based on advanced placement assessments, and credits earned by successful completion of AP/CLEP exams may be used to satisfy program of study requirements but will not be included in the calculation of semester or cumulative grade point averages (GPAs).